Call for Help

 5. Select “Continue” to save your files and begin the verification process.

-6. Your records will be reviewed within 48 hours (on weekdays during normal business hours).
-You will receive an email from MedProctor once your records have been reviewed and verified.
+6. Your records will be reviewed within 48–72 hours (on weekdays during normal business hours).
+You will receive an email from MedProctor once your records have been reviewed noting that you are compliant with the disclosure requirement.

 If you are not vaccinated or do not have proof of immunity